beblicarl/incident-report-api/README.md

 ## Description

 Project Overview
-Incident Report API is an assignment given to Enyata Ghana.
-This api lists incident reports for insurance clients..
+Incident Report API is an assignment given by Enyata Ghana.
+As part of this test, i was tasked to create endpoints to submit and list incident reports for insurance clients..
-An in-depth paragraph about your project and overview of use.

 ## HOSTED LINKS
 - live endpoint = https://incident-report-api-production-de33.up.railway.app/api/v1